sedostheatre/sedos.co.uk/input/shows/2025-hedda-gabler.md

 Hedda is stifled in a world of sterile perfection and suffocating expectations, but beneath the surface, she is a powder keg of desire and defiance.
 When an old flame resurfaces with everything she’s been denied - passion, purpose, power - Hedda spirals into a game of seduction and sabotage.

-In this retelling, Henrik Ibsen's work has been channelled through the mind of Patrick Marber, giving the story an accessible lens for modern-day audiences.
+In this retelling, Henrik Ibsen's work has been channelled through the mind of Patrick Marber, making the story approachable for modern-day audiences.
 Gone are the ruffs, corsets and bluster.
 In this gladiatorial reimagining, we are left with nothing but seven actors on a stage - but not everyone will come out alive.

 This pressure-cooker story is about the illusion of freedom, the battle for social superiority, and the unbearable burden of losing control.